Boeing faces new questions about the 737 Max after a plane suffers a gaping hole in its side

 Even a short grounding will pose significant problems for the airline and its passengers — the Max 9 accounts for more than one-fourth of Alaska's fleet.
 On Saturday, Alaska canceled about 100 flights, or 13% of its schedule, by midmorning on the West Coast, according to FlightAware.

-India's aviation watchdog told its airlines to immediately inspect emergency exits of all Boeing 737-8 Max planes, a slightly smaller model than the 737-9 Max.
+India's aviation watchdog told its airlines to immediately inspect emergency exits of all Boeing 737 Max 8 planes, a slightly smaller model than the 737 Max 9.
 The country's aviation authority complained about a lack of guidance from Boeing.

-The Federal Aviation Administration and the National Transportation Safety Board said they would investigate Friday's incident.
+The FAA and the National Transportation Safety Board said they would investigate Friday's incident.

 Boeing has offered only a brief statement.